AngeloRai/raimondi-institute/lib/contentful/content-types-docs/hero-content-type.md

 - The `height` field maps to CSS classes in the component
 - CTAs are managed as separate entries for reusability
-- The `bgColor` field uses design system color tokens
+- The `backgroundColor` field uses design system color tokens
 - Image optimization should be handled through Contentful's Image API
 - CTA references will need to be resolved when fetching hero data
 - Consider implementing responsive image sizes for different screen sizes